 The character’s emotions, facial expressions, gesticulations etc. are drawn like in comic-style and less realistic, but I like that very much.
 The drawings hit it exactly, so I completely can comprehend the character’s feelings.

 To come to a conclusion, Hi no Tori is the most interesting work I’ve read so far.
-It’s very challenging, but also a very fascinating and enjoyable showing of Tezuka’s ideology, combined with a WONDERFUL art of storytelling, a very high level of inspiration and great characters.
+It’s very challenging, but also a very multifaceted, fascinating and enjoyable showing of Tezuka’s ideology, combined with a WONDERFUL art of storytelling, a very high level of inspiration and great characters.
 I recommend it to everyone who’s not averse to challenging stories and unconventional artstyles. read more